 The Postsecondary Education Readiness Test (PERT) is administered by the state of Florida to adequately assess your academic skills in mathematics, reading, and writing.
 How well you score on the exam will determine your placement into appropriate college courses.

-PERT Outline Review
+PERT Exam Outline

 The PERT is split into three sections: Mathematics, Reading, and Writing.
 Each section contains 30 questions, and you will have about 3 hours to complete the entire exam.